-The RISPCA has been an advocate for the well being of all creatures great and small since 1870.
+The Rhode Island SPCA has been an advocate for the well-being of all creatures great and small since 1870.
 One of our mission objectives is to protect the safety of all animals in our state.
 As the only humane society in the state of RI with state wide animal cruelty investigative powers we see much of what others do not.
 This has enabled us to work closely with elected officials in drafting animal cruelty laws.

 Title 4 of Rhode Island General Law covers laws relating to animal husbandry and animal cruelty.
 Laws pertaining to animal cruelty can be found here.